Skip to main content

 Updated this week

-Hiya is a sophisticated analytics vendor responsible for detecting spam and applying spam warnings on calls.
+Hiya is an analytics provider that detects spam activity and applies spam warnings to incoming calls.

-Hiya also offers a free and near-instant Number Registration platform so businesses can register themselves and their connected numbers with the analytics engines - this helps prevents mislabelling of legitimate calls.
+Hiya also offers a free and near-instant Number Registration platform.
+This platform allows businesses to register their company details and associated phone numbers with analytics engines, helping prevent legitimate calls from being misclassified as spam.

 Devices

-• Hiya SMARTCall is now built into all Samsung Devices over S7, regardless of country
+Hiya SMARTCall is built into all Samsung devices newer than the S7 model, regardless of country.

 Other Countries